-Once the conditions of Section 1.5 have been satisfied, the vessel owner/operator will be advised to make an Application for Inspection, Form CG-3752, to the OCMI in whose zone the reflag inspection will be conducted.
+Once the conditions of Section 1.5 have been satisfied, the vessel owner/operator will be advised to make an Application for Inspection, Form CG-3752, to the OCMI in whose zone the reflag inspection will be conducted, copying the Traveling Inspector Staff (CG-5P-TI).

-If the location of the inspection has not been determined by the owner/operator at the time of MARAD's acceptance into the program, in order to initiate plan submittals to the U.S. Coast Guard Marine Safety Center (MSC), the owner/operator may make application to Commandant (CG-CVC-1).
-The MSC and the OCMI shall not commence plan review or inspection until the vessel is formally accepted into MSP by MARAD, or MARAD has indicated that the application is in process and that enrollment is recommended (either are preferred in writing).
-To provide the OCMI ample time to prepare for inspections, the owner/operator should notify CG-CVC-1 of a location for inspection at least 30 days before inspections are scheduled to commence.
+If the location of the inspection has not been determined by the owner/operator at the time of MARAD's acceptance into the program, in order to initiate document submittals to the U.S. Coast Guard Marine Safety Center (MSC), the owner/operator may make application to CG-CVC and CG-5P-TI.
+CG-5P-TI will facilitate pre-reflag activities until an OCMI is identified.
+The MSC and the OCMI shall not commence any plan review or inspection until the vessel is formally accepted into MSP by MARAD, or MARAD has indicated that the application is in process and that enrollment is recommended (either are preferred in writing).
+To provide the OCMI ample time to prepare for inspections, the owner/operator should notify CG-CVC and CG-5P-TI of a location for inspection at least 30 days before inspections are scheduled to commence.

 1.7.
-STANDARDS FOR REFLAG UNDER MSP AND OTHER VOLUNTARY SEALIFT SUPPORT PROGRAMS
+STANDARDS FOR REFLAG UNDER MSP